CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 .. activecode:: files09

    with open('atotc_opening2.txt') as file:
-       count = 0
        for line in file:
            line = line.rstrip()
            if line.startswith('it'):
                print(line)

 As your file processing programs get more complicated, you may want to structure your search loops using ``continue``.
+The ``continue`` keyword skips the rest of a loop body and goes to the next iteration.
+Shen processing a file in a loop, you can use ``continue`` in cases where you don't want to process a line.
 The basic idea of the search loop is that you are looking for "interesting" lines and effectively skipping "uninteresting" lines.
 And then when we find an interesting line, we do something with that line.

 We can structure the loop to follow the pattern of skipping uninteresting lines as follows: